NEPA Gives raises $523,683 in one day for 167 local nonprofit organizations

 Adding to the momentum, over 125 prizes and matching incentives were awarded to participating nonprofits for notable achievements, all sponsored by generous businesses, foundations, and donors across the region.

-175 nonprofit organizations participated in the 24-hour fundraising event, including Equines For Freedom, NeighborWorks Northeastern PA, Women’s Resource Center, Countryside Conservancy, and the Black Scranton Project.
+175 nonprofit organizations participated in the 24-hour fundraising event, including Equines for Freedom, NeighborWorks Northeastern PA, the Women’s Resource Center, Countryside Conservancy, and the Black Scranton Project.